Kay van Berlo: Various Porsche Carrera Cup championships (2019-2022)

 In 2019, van Berlo competed in the Porsche Carrera Cup Benelux.
 He scored his first win in Carrera Cup competition at Zandvoort.
 After spending a season in Porsche Carrera Cup Germany, van Berlo joined Kelly-Moss Road and Race to compete in the inaugural season of the Porsche Carrera Cup North America.
 He scored his first of seven wins of the season at Sebring and finished runner-up in the standings to Sebastian Priaulx.
 Staying in Porsche Carrera Cup North America for another season, van Berlo won both races at Sebring and Long Beach to kick off the season.
 Despite sweeping both races at Watkins Glen, van Berlo was beaten to the title by Parker Thompson.

 2023

-On January 22, van Berlo was named Porsche North America Selected Driver.
+On January 22, van Berlo became a Porsche North America selected driver.
 Staying in the IMSA SportsCar Championship, van Berlo joined Kelly-Moss with Riley for his first full season in the GTD category.
-The Dutchman's first GTD win came at Laguna Seca, but the full-season plans were derailed when teammate Alan Metni suffered a non-racing related injury and the car was withdrawn from that year's Petit Le Mans.
+His first GTD win came at Laguna Seca, but the full-season plans were derailed when teammate Alan Metni suffered a non-racing related injury and the car was withdrawn from that year's Petit Le Mans.
 Alongside his IMSA commitments, van Berlo joined the GT4 America Series, partnering Curt Swearingin at ACI Motorsports.
 The pair scored four class podiums and finished sixth in the Pro-Am standings.

 2024

 Ahead of the 2024 season, van Berlo was retained as a Porsche North America Selected driver.
 In early 2024, it was announced that van Berlo would return to GT4 America Series for ACI Motorsports.
 He won races at Sebring, VIR and Road America en route to winning the Pro-Am championship with a race to spare.

-At the end of the year, van Berlo competed in the 2024 IMSA Battle on the Bricks for Kellymoss with Riley.
+At the end of the year, van Berlo competed in the IMSA Battle on the Bricks for Kellymoss with Riley.
 He finished eighth on his GTD return.

 2025

-At the start of the year, van Berlo competed in the 24 Hours of Dubai for Herberth Motorsport and won in the Pro-Am class.
+At the start of the year, van Berlo competed in the 24 Hours of Dubai for Herberth Motorsport and won in the GT3 Pro-Am class.
+During 2025, van Berlo made one-off appearances in the GT4 America Series and the 24H Series, most notably winning the 12 Hours of Misano in the 992 class in the latter.

+Personal life

+In addition to his racing career, Van Berlo works as an investment banking analyst at J.P.
+Morgan.